-In primary education, the subjects are: "Homeland" (1st grade), "Surrounding world" (2nd grade; it gives the basic prep also to the subjects in the field of the domain "Natural sciences and ecology") and "Human and society" (3rd and 4th grades).
-In middle school (5th to 7th grades), those integrative subjects transform to "History and civilization" and "Geography and economics".
+In primary education, the subjects are: homeland (1st grade), surrounding world (2nd grade; it gives the basic prep also to the subjects in the field of the domain "Natural sciences and ecology") and man and society (3rd and 4th grades).
+In middle school (5th to 7th grades), those integrative subjects transform in history and civilization and geography and economics.

-During the high-school stage, in addition to the subjects from the middle school, come the subjects from the cycle "Philosophy" ("Psychology and logic" in 9th grade, "Ethics and law" in 10th grade, "Philosophy" in 11th grade).
-The cycle is closed by another integrative subject - "World and individual", which has the mission to finalise the training in Social sciences and Civic Education in 12th grade, building on the previously gained knowledge and preparing students for "responsible participation in social life".
+During the high-school stage, in addition to the subjects from the middle school, come the subjects from the cycle "Philosophy" (psychology and logic in 9th grade, ethics and law in 10th grade, philosophy in 11th grade).
+The cycle is closed by another integrative subject world and personality, which has the mission to finalise the training in Social sciences and Civic Education in 12th grade, building on the previously gained knowledge and preparing students for "responsible participation in social life".

-According to the State educational requirements for educational content (issued by the Ministry of Education and defining the contents of the textbooks and the curriculum), civic education is "an interdisciplinary element of the compulsory general education in school".
+According to the State educational requirements for educational content (issued by the Ministry of education and defining the contents of the textbooks and the curriculum) the civic education is "an interdisciplinary element of the compulsory general education in school".